iWebster28/UTAT_Antenna_Tracker/readme.md

 3. Use tracker computer to compute angle to control the antenna motors.

 ## Milestones
-- [ ] Learn about MavSDK
-- [ ] Simulate a drone OR use pull live GPS coordinates from a drone's pixhawk
+- [x] Simulate a drone OR use pull live GPS coordinates from a drone's pixhawk - Ian Webster
 - [ ] Receive drone position data using mav-sdk with python.
 - [ ] Communicate the drone position data to the antenna tracker computer
 - [ ] Use the antenna tracker computer to compute the new position of the tracker to follow the drone's position